MoriKeli/instgram_app_clone/README.md

 ## Contributor expectations
 Incase of a bug or you wish to make a contribution, create a new branch using the git command `git checkout -b <name of your branch>` and create a pull request.
 Wait for review.

 You can also open an issue using the `Issues` tab.
-The reported issue will be reviewed and formulate a solution to the problem.
+The reported issue will be reviewed and a solution may be provided.

 ### Request